Ovarian cancer: Surgery

 To fully stage ovarian cancer, lymphadenectomy can be included in the surgery, However, it has not offered benefits in terms of survival in either HGSOC or LGSOC.
 This is particularly important in germ cell tumors because they frequently metastasize to nearby lymph nodes.

 If ovarian cancer recurs, secondary surgery is sometimes a treatment option.
 This depends on how easily the tumor can be removed, how much fluid has accumulated in the abdomen, and overall health.
-Effectivenes of this surgery depends on surgical technique, completeness of cytoreduction, and extent of disease.
+The effectiveness of this surgery depends on surgical technique, completeness of cytoreduction, and extent of disease.
 It also can be helpful in people who had their first surgery done by a generalist and in epithelial ovarian cancer.
 Secondary surgery can be effective in dysgerminomas and immature teratomas.
 Evidence suggests surgery in recurrent epithelial ovarian cancer may be associated with prolonging life in some women with platinum-sensitive disease.

 The major side effect of oophorectomy in younger women is early menopause, which can cause osteoporosis.
 After surgery, hormone replacement therapy can be considered, especially in younger women.
 This therapy can consist of a combination of estrogen and progesterone, or estrogen alone.
 Estrogen alone is safe after hysterectomy; when the uterus is still present, unopposed estrogen dramatically raises the risk of endometrial cancer.
 Estrogen therapy after surgery does not change survival rates.
 People having ovarian cancer surgery are typically hospitalized afterwards for 3–4 days and spend around a month recovering at home.
 Surgery outcomes are best at hospitals that do a large number of ovarian cancer surgeries.

 It is unclear if laparoscopy or laparotomy is better or worse for FIGO stage I ovarian cancer.
 There is also no apparent difference between total abdominal hysterectomy and supracervical hysterectomy for advanced cancers.
 Approximately 2.8% of people having a first surgery for advanced ovarian cancer die within two weeks of the surgery (2.8% perioperative mortality rate).
 More aggressive surgeries are associated with better outcomes in advanced (stage III or IV) ovarian cancer.